Jane Sinclair: Ordained ministry

 She was a deaconess at St Paul's, Herne Hill from 1983 to 1986; a Lecturer in Liturgy at St John's College, Nottingham from 1986 to 1993; a Canon Residentiary and Precentor at Sheffield Cathedral from 1993 to 2003.
 In 1995 Sinclair was elected to General Synod, and also server on the Liturgical Commission with involvement in the revision of the Psalter for Common Worship.
 From 2001 Sinclair was a member of the Cathedral Fabric Commission for England.
-Sinclair was Vicar of Rotherham Minster from 2003 to 2007; and Archdeacon of Stow & Lindsey until her retirement.
+Sinclair was Vicar of Rotherham Minster from 2003 to 2007; and Archdeacon of Stow & Lindsey from 2007 to 2014.

 In 2014 it was announced that she would be appointed a Canon of Westminster based at Westminster Abbey, taking on the role of Canon Steward.
 She was installed as a canon of Westminster on 7 September 2014.
 In January 2016 it was announced that Sinclair would change roles within the Chapter, becoming Rector of St Margaret's from 1 September 2016.

 Sinclair retired in April 2020 after five and a half years at the Abbey.

 Jane Sinclair died on Thursday 14 January 2021.